microsoft/turnstile/README.md

 # Turnstile

-Turnstile simplifies the process of building SaaS apps on Azure by automating subscription and seat (or license) management.
-It's deployed into your own Azure environment and is designed to work with any SaaS app regardless of development stack or architecture.
+Turnstile simplifies the building of SaaS apps on Azure by automating subscription and seat (or license) management.
+Turnstile is deployed into your own Azure environment and is designed to work with any SaaS app regardless of development stack or architecture.

 ## Contents